The Cost of Going to Rehab: How Much Does Rehab Cost?

 Why the Cost of Rehab Shouldn’t Prevent You from Going

-There is no denying that substance abuse treatment can sometimes be costly.
-However, most insurance companies will cover some form of addiction treatment, and it is clear that the cost of substance abuse far exceeds the cost of treatment.
-The price of rehab shouldn’t deter you from finding treatment, especially when you consider the cost of substance abuse — not only on your wallet, but also on your health, interpersonal relationships, quality of life, and mortality.
+There is no denying that addiction treatment can sometimes be costly, but the cost of addiction is much steeper.
+Fortunately, most insurance companies will cover some form of addiction treatment, so the price of rehab shouldn’t deter you from seeking treatment, especially when you consider the cost of substance abuse — not only on your wallet, but also on your health, interpersonal relationships, quality of life, and mortality.

 If you’re still not convinced, consider this.
 Treatment for substance abuse averages approximately $1,583 per year per person.
 The average cost of substance abuse is roughly $11,487 a year—more than 7 times greater.7 Keep in mind that this is an approximation, and the cost of treatment depends on the many factors mentioned above.
 The bottom line is that the benefits of substance abuse treatment are evident not only in saving you money, but in saving your life.